Stonewall, Louisiana: History

 The first settlers came to the Stonewall area in the early 1830s.
 Colonel Edwards moved his family and possessions from Society Hill, South Carolina to a place they named the Bee Gum Community.
 This is approximately three miles east of the present Town of Stonewall.

-Sometime later, friends of Colonel Edwards moved to the North DeSoto Area.
+Sometime later, friends of Colonel Edwards moved to the North of DeSoto Parish.
 Among these were the Witherspoons, Marshalls, Hollembeaks and others.
 The women came in carriages, the men on horses while their belongings were brought in wagons drawn by oxen and mules.
 The slaves followed with the livestock.

 After building homes and beginning a farmer's life, more provisions were needed.
-They were ordered from New Orleans and reached Shreve's Port on the Red River.
-It took time to get to Shreve's Port in those days.
+They were ordered from New Orleans and reached Shreveport on the Red River.
+It took time to get to Shreveport in those days.
 They went by wagons over the rough, muddy roads or paths, reaching Shreve's Port after a whole day's travel.
 These trips were not made often.

 Soon many families from other communities and states came to make their homes here.
 Some of the families that have done much toward the building of this community are: Williamson, Powell, Andrews, Loftus, Nicholson, Berry, Gilmer, Lafitte, Hall, and many others.

 Black Jack, the first Post Office of the Bee Gum Community, as it was then called, was used in the 1860s.
 It was located near Welcome Hall, the home of Colonel Edwards.
 Mail came very irregularly.
 Later the Star Route Mail came into existence and ran once or twice a week.
-The route ran from Shreve's Port to Spring Ridge, Stonewall, Kingston, and on to Mansfield.
+The route ran from Shreveport to Spring Ridge, Stonewall, Kingston, and on to Mansfield.

 In 1862, the community moved its center about three miles west to the site of the new Texas & Pacific Railroad.
 The community was given its present name when the railroad stop was named after the legendary Civil War General, Stonewall Jackson.

 Cotton was king in those days and several sizable plantations ringed the Stonewall area.
 Some of these were Buena Vista, Allendale, Lands End, and Welcome Hall.

 A supplemental industry to cotton had its meager beginning in 1886 when Mrs. J.J.
 Marshall bought a registered Jersey cow.
 From this beginning grew a thriving dairy business which blossomed in the early 1900s.
 By 1943 there were 37 individual dairies in the community of Stonewall.